brabster/tw-site-hugo/content/posts/2024-02-27-automated-laptop-build-intro/index.md

 ## What I Wanted

-In a nutshell - I want to get back to a clean state where I know exactly what is installed and where it came from.
+In a nutshell - I want to get back to a clean, up-to-date state, with a new hard drive encryption key, and where I know exactly what is installed and where it came from.

 ### Clean Installs